Coleman Hell: Career

 In March 2020, Hell announced that the album would be released sometime in the fall, releasing "Show 'Em" as the intended lead single on March 27, in promotion of the album.
 It was later added to the deluxe edition of the album.
 On November 9, he released "Real Me" as the lead single from the album.
 On October 29, 2021, Hell released his second studio album, Topanga, with a deluxe edition of the album released on December 10.
-He released his third studio album, Joyride! was released on May 24, 2024.
+His third studio album, Joyride!, was released on May 24, 2024.
 He performed at the Wake the Giant festival in September 2024.